3lp4tr0n/BeaconHunter/README.md

 Find all processes that contain a thread in a `Wait:DelayExecution` state.

-Leverage ETW tracing to specifically monitor suspicious threads:
+Leverage ETW tracing to specifically monitor suspicious thread's activity:
   - network
   - file
   - process termination